WilliamYi96/Awesome-Federated-Learning/README.md

 A curated list of resources on federated learning, especially focusing on the theoretical perspectives.

 **Note:**
-- This repo maimly focusing on the theoretical perspectives of distributed machine learning and federated learning.
-Only very representive practical papers will be included.
+- This is a curated list of resources on federated learning that primarily focuses on the theoretical perspectives of distributed machine learning.
+Only a select few highly representative practical papers will be included.
-- This repo is mainly sorted by topics instead of the publishing year, even though I would also sort papers in each topic by temporal sequence.
+- The list is mainly sorted by topics instead of publishing year, although papers in each topic will be sorted chronologically.
-- This repo will not only include published papers but will also cover selected unpublished arXiv papers.
+- The list will not only include published papers, but will also cover selected unpublished arXiv papers.
-- This repo do NOT cover every good paper in federated learning and will emphasize more on those interesting papers that I've read.
-I will also add necessary comment to some papers.
-Therefore, this list may contain understanding bias and personal preference.
+- Note that this list does not cover every good paper in federated learning and emphasizes interesting papers that the author has read.
+Necessary comments will be added to some papers.
+As such, this list may contain personal biases and preferences.
-- This repo is continually updating.
+- The list will be continuously updated to include the latest developments in federated learning research.

 ## Local Training (LT) Methods
 TBD.